insidewhy/lucky-cafe/readme.md

 The `fetch` callbacks must return an object with an `items` field and a `continuationToken` string (or `null` when there is no continuation token i.e. there are no more pages).
 If the API does not return data in this format a wrapper function can be used around the call which retrieves the data.

-`fetchOrderField` is used to grab a field from the page items, this item is compared to other order fields using `<` to determine the ordering of the data in the pages returned by `fetchNextPage`.
+`getOrderField` is used to grab a field from the page items, this item is compared to other order fields using `<` to determine the ordering of the data in the pages returned by `fetchNextPage`.

 It may be useful to know which source each item came from, when this is needed add this field via the `fetch` function, creating a wrapper as needed if the existing fetch function does not contain this data.